feldera/storage-design/README.md

 ### Integration with the rest of DBSP

-Persistence is exposed through a control plane API added to the circuit handle.
+Persistence is exposed through a control plane API that operates on a circuit handle.
 The control plane API involves:

-- providing a storage location (directory)
-- an API call for taking a checkpoint of the circuit
+- an API call for taking a checkpoint of the circuit: [`commit`]
-- an API call to delete (the oldest available) checkpoint
+- an API call to delete (the oldest available) checkpoint: [`gc_checkpoint`]
-- a configuration option when initializing the circuit to resume from a given storage location and checkpoint
+- a configuration option when initializing the circuit to resume from a given storage location and checkpoint in [`CircuitConfig`]

-Next we will explain these operations in more detail.
+Next we will explain these operations and settings in more detail.

 #### Providing a storage location

-The circuit will store its persistent state in a set of files and sub-directories in a user-provided path.
+The circuit will store its persistent state in a set of files and sub-directories in a path specified through a configuration option.
 The circuit will take full control of this location and add/remove files/directories over time.
-It will also ensure that the directory is locked as to prevent accidentially running two processes/circuits that use the same directory.
+It will also ensure that the directory is locked as to prevent accidentally running two processes/circuits that use the same directory.

 The layout of a circuit storage location looks like this:

-- `checkpoints.feldera`: A file containing a list of available checkpoints (uuid, ordered by time taken), and for every checkpoint an optional identifier, corresponding circuit step id, and fingerprint of the circuit.
+- `checkpoints.feldera`: A binary file containing a list of available checkpoints (uuid, ordered by time taken), and for every checkpoint an optional identifier, corresponding circuit step id, and fingerprint of the circuit.
 - `*.mut`: A partially written file, that may exist during adding a new checkpoint/writing a new batch.
   The `.mut` will eventually be removed once the file is fully written.
 While it is not necessary it makes it a